 Each student's transcript will be evaluated at the end of the fall and spring semesters.
 Because all students are expected to maintain an overall grade point average of at least 2.00, which is a requirement for graduation, any student whose cumulative grade point average is less than 2.00 will be placed in one of the following categories:

-1. Academic Probation Students whose overall g Semester Hou
+1. Academic Probation

 Students whose overall grade point average is less than the appropriate level indicated below are placed on academic probation.